jildertviet/SuperColliderEssentiaUGens/README.md

 When compiling from source, make sure to avoid `--build-static`, otherwise the dynamic library (.so) won't get installed.

 ## Installation
 Currently you've got to build each UGen seperately.
-Go into the directory of the plugin, and do this:
+Go into the directory of the UGen, and do this:
-Make sure to change the path of the SuperCollider source, and the path for your extensions (home/user/.local/share/SuperCollider/Extensions)
 ~~~
 mkdir build && cd build
 cmake -DSC_PATH=~/Downloads/supercollider -DCMAKE_INSTALL_PREFIX=/path/to/extensions ..
 make
 make install
 ~~~
+Make sure to change the path of the SuperCollider source, and the path for your extensions (home/user/.local/share/SuperCollider/Extensions)

 ## Issues
 ### Library not found